Bikeman868/OwinFramework/readme.md

 Consider the following scenario: I have a UI and API way of accessing the functionallity of my web site.
 The UI and the API share functionallity at the model and business logic level and need shared caching, but they use different rendering frameworks.
-We want to build this with OWIN because OWIN is great!
-The problem is that I want forms authentication for the UI and that depends on session, but I want certificate based authentication for the API and that does not require session.
+I want to build this with OWIN because OWIN is great!
+The problem is that I want forms authentication for the UI, and I want certificate based authentication for the API.
 I want the UI and the API share the same session mechanism.
 Each UI component and each API endpoint specifies whether it needs session or not, it also specifies the user permissions required to access the functionallity it provides.
 My UI is a composition built from multiple UI components.

 Katana can do this I hear you say!
 But for me Katana missed the whole point of the open architecture that OWIN promised.
 Katana is an evolution of ASP.Net